sphinx-labs/sphinx/docs/ci-proposals.md

 ## 5. Create the dry run workflow

 First, we'll create a workflow that dry runs the proposal whenever a pull request is opened or updated.
 The dry run includes a simulation for the deployment, which will throw an error if it can't be executed.
-This prevents a situation where you merge a PR for a deployment that is bound to fail.
+This prevents you from merging pull requests for deployments that are bound to fail.

 Copy and paste the following into your `sphinx.dry-run.yml` file: